Speeding and Drunk Driving: Do You Know which is Worse?

 As the NTSB study points out, speeding increases crash risk in two separate ways.
 First, speeding increases the likelihood of being involved in a crash, since a speeding car requires more time and distance to stop than a slower car.
 A speeding driver who suddenly encounters a traffic slowdown or an object in the road will be less able to stop in time or take a safe evasive maneuver without losing control of the vehicle.
 Secondly, a crash involving a faster-moving car tends to involve much more serious injuries than a crash involving a slower-moving car.
 Force and speed are related in such a way that the speed of both moving cars combines to heighten the impact of a crash.
 Not only are speed and force related, but the relationship is exponential, so that just a small increase in speed causes a large increase in the force delivered on impact.

-Drivers can be reckless or negligent in a number of ways, including speeding, drunk driving and distracted driving.
+Drivers can be reckless or negligent in a number of ways, including distracted driving, speeding and drunk driving.
 If you have been hurt in an Antelope Valley car crash caused by the negligence of another, talk to an experienced personal injury attorney about pursuing a claim for damages against the negligent driver by calling the Kistler Law Firm in Palmdale at 661-206-6990.